794959818/PUBG-Radar-Onekey/README.md

 ## Sniff

-You need an extra linux server to be the man in the middle
+You need an extra linux（centos 7 x64） server to be the man in the middle

 Server running command：
 ```bash